gregspurrier/pymazing/README.md

 ## Usage
 ````
-./bin/pymazing
+./bin/pymazing [hexagon|square]
 ````

+The command line argument determines the shape of the tiles that make up the maze.
+If no argument is given, the default is `square`.

+A random maze will be drawn, taking up as much of the terminal screen as possible.
 Press any key to exit.

 ## Testing
 Testing requires hypothesis.